Smartproxy

 Building a scraper requires some coding knowledge and other technical steps (as we’ll see further below).
 However, depending on the type and amount of data you need, you might be able to use a semi-automated method instead.

 A quick and easy solution is to build a (very) basic scraper in Google Sheets.
 For this option, you don’t need to write any code.
-Only a Google Sheet and a few special formulas are ought.
+Only a Google Sheet and a few special formulas are needed.
 This solution is helpful when you wanna collect basic information from a list of web pages.

 Say you need some basic Google search results (like meta title, meta description, or author’s name) from pages that compete with your own page on Google for a certain keyword.